 10 Reasons You Should Visit Iceland In June

 Let’s face it, you’ll have a great time in Iceland whenever you visit.
-There are so many cool things to see and do (glacier tours, mountain hikes, tectonic plate diving, snowmobiling … I could go on!) so if you can only manage to go in winter then don’t worry.
+There are so many cool things to see and do (the famous Golden Circle, glacier tours, mountain hikes, tectonic plate diving, snowmobiling … I could go on!) so if you can only manage to go in winter then don’t worry.

 Some people don’t know that there are so many cool things to do in Iceland in June so read on to find out what you’ll be able to do and see at this time of year!